LiveKit Blog

 Universal Egress

 WebRTC–a low latency protocol with ubiquitous support across devices–is fantastic for last-mile delivery, but can't address every need a developer has when working with audio and video.
-An application may want to do things like store a session for future playback, relay a stream to a CDN, or
+An application may want to do things like store a session for future playback, relay a stream to a

 • Russ d'Sa